RLRG/DancingSteps/README.md

 Open `DancingSteps.xcworkspace` with XCode 8.3.3.
 Then, it is recommended to install the app in a real device so that you can test the video recording functionality.

 Before running it, note that there are two targets:
-* LAB: This one includes tools to monitor and get information about the operation of the app in real time (real-time debuggers, logs and so on).
+* DancingStepsLAB: When you run this target, in the "Videos" tab, you will see an UIBarButtonItem in the navigation bar (DEBUG) in order to open this debug screen.
+This target, then, includes tools to monitor and get information about the operation of the app in real time (real-time debuggers, logs and so on).
-* PRO: This target would be a simulation of the app if it was going to be submitted to the App Store.
+* DancingSteps: This target would be a simulation of the app if it was going to be submitted to the App Store.

 ## Resources
 This paragraph includes all the resources used to create this app project, including frameworks, APIs and other information resources such as tutorials, documentation and so on.